learn-static/foundations-1-html/README.md

 **Further Learning**:

-- [W3Schools HTML tutorial](https://www.w3schools.com/html/default.asp) provides interactive learning of basic concepts.
-W3Schools also provides tutorials and reference resources for other web essentials, such as CSS and JavaScript, as well as the free basic hosting service [Spaces](https://www.w3schools.com/spaces/) that is perfect for learning.
+- [W3Schools tutorials](https://www.w3schools.com/html/default.asp) provide interactive learning of basic concepts for HTML, CSS, and JS.
+W3Schools also provides tutorials and reference resources for other web essentials, as well as the free basic hosting service [Spaces](https://www.w3schools.com/spaces/) that is perfect for learning by building your own simple static site.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) provides high quality reference and in-depth learning guides.